NLKNguyen/alpine-shellcheck/README.md

 2 Dockerfiles

-- `builder/Dockerfile` is used to build shellcheck from source, which cloned from shellscheck GitHub repository, and collect output executable shellcheck binary and dependencies for easy retrieval.
+- `builder/Dockerfile` is used to build shellcheck from source, which is cloned from shellscheck GitHub repository, and collect executable shellcheck binary and object dependencies into a directory for easy retrieval.
 When it runs, the binaries will be copied out to the mounted directory.

 - `./Dockerfile` is used to build the image that is based on `alpine:latest` and contains only the neccessary binaries for shellcheck to run.
-It is intended for the image to be able to use as a `shellcheck` CLI program. `/mnt` is the designated mount point.
+The entry point of the image is shellcheck program, and `/mnt` is the designated mount point when using this image as a CLI program.

 ## Build steps